Sherry Lynn Felix

 By Lisa Allison, Gallery Director, Pioneer Square Gallery, 314 First Avenue South, New York, NY”

 “Pioneer Square Gallery is pleased to present an exhibition of paintings by seven artists from New York’s Soho district, which shares Pioneer Square’s avant-garde spirit and enthusiasm for the arts.
-The artists selected for this showing Elba Damast, Sherry Felix, Kenneth Kaye, Jochen Labriola, Peter Mackie, Michael J. Griffin and Paul Rogers.
+The artists selected for this show were Elba Damast, Sherry Felix, Kenneth Kaye, Jochen Labriola, Peter Mackie, Michael J. Griffin, and Paul Rogers.
 Innovative young artists, currently exhibiting their works in Soho and beginning to secure museum credentials.
 We feel that they are particularly important, and that their works complement the artistic vitality of Pioneer Square.
 Each approaches his or her subject with unique sensitivity to make a major artistic statement.
 We believe that, in the coming years, they will continue to exemplify Pioneer Square’s and Soho’s pioneering artistic spirit.”

 Robert Aron Young Gallery, New York City, 1983

 Robert Aron Young Gallery’s Bio:

 “Sherry Lynn Felix is a young woman Artist who was born in Bethesda Maryland.
 She got her start painting at the Art Students League in New York, then went to London to continue her studies.
 She spent several years there experimenting with various media at different art schools and was given exhibitions regularly at their annual shows as well as at local London galleries.

 Now living in New York, she paints a variety of subjects, reflecting the many facets of her interests and range of her activities.”